 Read more about whole house generators in our guide.

-This all depends on your specific energy needs and which devices you want to run.
-Use our calculator to get the solid estimate of how much power you need and which generators can supply that.
+That all depends on your specific energy needs and which devices you need to power.
+If you need a generator to run an entire house, 10,000 watts would be the absolute minimum.
+Use our calculator to get a rough estimate of how much power you need and which generators can supply that.

-I would recommend Yamaha EF2000isV2 as the best generator for camping with the tents.
+I would recommend Yamaha EF2000isV2 as the best generator for camping with tents.

 WEN56200i is an excellent low-cost alternative.

-If you need the smallest generator to power only the small portable electronics at campsites – you might also want to have a look at the portable power stations operating on solar energy.
+If you need a highly portable generator to only power small devices at campsites – you might also want to have a look at the portable power stations operating on solar energy.

-Unless you are a DIY expert when purchasing a transfer switch make sure to hire a professional electrician to set it up.
+Unless you are a DIY expert, when purchasing a generator transfer switch, make sure to hire a professional electrician to set it up.
 Trying to install it by yourself without prior experience can be dangerous and is NOT recommended.

 Quite a lot.
-In fact, this is enough to make it a viable emergency home backup supply.
+That is enough to make it a viable backup power source for the home.

-It can also power a large electric appliance including some of the most demanding ones such as hot water heaters, large AC units, air compressor or table saw.
+It can also power a sizeable electric appliance, including some of the most demanding ones, such as an electric water heater, a window air conditioner, an air compressor, or a table saw.
 The notable exception is a 200 amp welder.
 You would need at least a 9000-watt generator to run it.

-Inverters produce the so-called clean sine wave and have less Total Harmonic Distortion (THD), similar to the state grid.
-This means that they can be safely used with sensitive modern electronics.
+Inverters produce the so-called clean power and have less Total Harmonic Distortion (THD), similar to the state grid.
+You can use them safely with sensitive electronic devices.
 These include cell phones, computers, home theater systems, etc.

-Regular generators, especially the older ones, generate more THD.
+Conventional portable generators, especially older ones, generate more THD.
 In other words, the electricity they produce is less “steady” than it is the case with the state grid or inverters.
-This may result in potential damage to sensitive electronic equipment.
+That may result in potential damage to sensitive electronic equipment.

-Read more about the differences between inverters and conventional portable generators in this article.
+This article discusses the differences between inverters and conventional portable generators.

 Ideally, you should place the generator at least 20 feet from your house.
-This will help you avoid any risks related to carbon monoxide poisoning.
-Just make sure that the exhaust is not pointing at your windows or doors!
+That will help you avoid the risk of carbon monoxide poisoning.
+Just ensure the exhaust is not pointing at your windows or doors!

 Place the generator in a safe and dry place.
-I recommend to place it within a wooden enclosure.
-Such type of enclosure would also minimize the noise.
-You can build such an enclosure and place it somewhere in your garden.
-There are good video tutorials on how to DIY.
+I recommend placing it within either a generator shelter or a robust enclosure.
+Such type of enclosed space would also minimize the noise.
+There are excellent video tutorials on how to DIY.